belgattitude/solublecomponents/docs/normalist/en/01.basics/01.what-is-normalist/docs.md

 $tm = new TableManager($driver);
 ```

-> ##note**
->
-> + The list of options supported by the adapter are explaind in the [Zend\Db\Adapter\Adapter](http://framework.zend.com/manual/2.2/en/modules/zend.db.adapter.html) reference guide. + Depending of your needs, you may adopt different strategies to ensure a unique instance across you project (singleton, service locator...).
+>>>>> The list of options supported by the adapter are explaind in the [Zend\Db\Adapter\Adapter](http://framework.zend.com/manual/2.2/en/modules/zend.db.adapter.html) reference guide. + Depending of your needs, you may adopt different strategies to ensure a unique instance across you project (singleton, service locator...).
 See also our chapter about third party integration.

 ### Synthetic\Table